Merlin in comics

-Merlin is a legendary character who has appeared multiple times throughout comic books especially in DC Comics and Marvel Comics.
+Merlin is a legendary character who has appeared multiple times throughout comic books, especially in DC Comics and Marvel Comics.

 DC Comics

 Merlin, from Madame Xanadu (vol. 2) #2, art by Amy Reeder.

 The first adaptation of Merlin first appeared in a King Arthur-based comic book story in the anthology comic book series entitled originally New Comics (later re-titled Adventure Comics) in issue #3 (Feb.
 1936) by Rafael Astarita, kicking off a six-issue adaptation of "The Tale of Sir Gareth of Orkney".
 He was also one of the earliest appearing recurring characters in a DC Comics title, appearing only slightly after Doctor Occult and before Slam Bradley and Superman.

 In a Superboy story, he appears as a scientist of King Arthur's time who looks like Mister Mxyzptlk, but also has the gift of Second Sight.

 The first modern version of Merlin is linked to his appearance in The Demon #1 (Sept.
 1972).
 In this series, Merlin summons the demon Etrigan to combat Morgaine le Fey, and appears in several more issues of the series.
 These events are shown from a different point of view in Madame Xanadu (vol. 2) #1 (Aug.
 2008), a Vertigo Comics title.
 In The Demon (vol. 2) #1 (April 1987), Merlin is established as Etrigan's half-demon brother and subsequent uses of the character have followed this backstory.

 Merlin's father Belial had him trained in the arts of sorcery so that he could use his powers to control his older brother Etrigan.
 As a result, Merlin traveled far and wide on the mortal plane, studying various schools of magic.
 Eventually he became learned enough to bind his brother, and was responsible for binding Etrigan to the druid Iason, who would later be known as Jason Blood.
 Merlin employed Etrigan in the defense of Camelot against his nemesis Morgaine le Fey, her army of demons, and her son Mordred.
 Before Morgaine's attack, Merlin subdued his other brother Scapegoat and the Thing-That-Cannot-Die, banishing them to the Region Beyond, and set Sir Percival to guard the Region Beyond and prevent its prisoners from escaping.

-Etrigan was able to defeat Morgaine le Fey and her demon army, and Arthur slew Mordred.
-But the Phantom Stranger made sure that the fall of Camelot could not be prevented, by arranging Merlin's ensorcellment by his student Nimue Inwudu (Madame Xanadu).
-Merlin eventually escapes this fate and has appeared elsewhere in DC Comics, living an immortal existence throughout the centuries and aiding various heroes.
+Etrigan was able to defeat Morgaine le Fey and her demon army, and Arthur killed Mordred.
+The Phantom Stranger made sure that the fall of Camelot could not be prevented by arranging Merlin's ensorcellment by his student Nimue Inwudu (Madame Xanadu).
+Merlin eventually escapes this fate and has appeared elsewhere in DC Comics, proving to be immortal.